ViktorKrpn/alteos_test/README.md

 # Alteos test project

-This is a test project for a position of junior developer;
+This is a test project for a position of junior developer

-## Prerequisites
+### Prerequisites

 Before starting the app, please make sure that you have installed docker and docker-compose on your maschine